Background: AI Adoption Outpacing Governance in Insurance Operations

 How does Areebi protect policyholder data in AI interactions?

-Areebi's DLP engine is configured with insurance-specific detection patterns that go beyond standard PII.
-It detects and masks policy numbers, claim IDs, NAIC codes, agent license numbers, coverage details, premium amounts, medical diagnosis codes, and loss history data - in addition to names, SSNs, and other standard identifiers.
+Areebi's DLP engine is designed to be configured with insurance-specific detection patterns that go beyond standard PII.
+It can detect and mask policy numbers, claim IDs, NAIC company codes, agent license numbers, coverage details, premium amounts, medical diagnosis codes, and loss history data, in addition to names, SSNs, and other standard identifiers.
 All policyholder data is masked or blocked before reaching any AI model, with every interception logged for compliance records.

 Can Areebi help demonstrate compliance with NAIC AI principles?

 Yes.
-Areebi's audit trail and bias monitoring capabilities directly support the three core NAIC AI principles.
-Fairness is demonstrated through bias monitoring reports that track AI-assisted decision patterns.
+Areebi's audit trail and bias monitoring capabilities are designed to support the three core principles of the NAIC AI Model Bulletin.
+Fairness is supported through bias monitoring reports that track AI-assisted decision patterns.
 Accountability is established through complete audit logs showing who used AI, what data was involved, and what decisions resulted.
 Transparency is provided through examiner-ready reports that document AI's role in insurance operations.
-These reports can be generated on demand for DOI examinations.
+These reports are designed to be generated on demand for DOI examinations.

 Does Areebi monitor for bias in AI-assisted underwriting decisions?

-Areebi captures the complete interaction chain for AI-assisted underwriting workflows - the input data, AI output, and final human decision.
+Areebi is designed to capture the complete interaction chain for AI-assisted underwriting workflows - the input data, AI output, and final human decision.
 This creates an audit trail that compliance teams can analyze for potential discriminatory patterns in AI-influenced risk scoring.
 The platform flags anomalies in AI-assisted decision outcomes for further review, helping ensure that AI tools are not introducing or amplifying unfair bias in underwriting processes.

 How does Areebi handle multi-state regulatory requirements for insurance AI?